MatteooBorsa/ComBatGUI/README.md

 A Graphical User Interface to harmonize neuroimaging/genetic data with ComBat.
-Developed by Jonny Marques, Lorenzo Castelli, Matteo Borsa, Inês W. Sampaio

-Supervised by Professor Eleonora Maggioni and Professor Anna Maria Bianchi
+Developed by Jonny Marques, Lorenzo Castelli, Matteo Borsa, Inês W. Sampaio Under the guidance of Prof. Eleonora Maggioni and Prof. Anna Maria Bianchi

 # Install

 ```python